Ex Terra Vigemus - From the earth we grow

 The first ever Walkerville show was held on the corner of 2nd and 7th roads in Homestead Apple Orchards in 1948, and was organised by Mrs. Cronje, Mrs. Copeland and the Knox family.

 By 1973 the Society was ready to hold their 25th Southern Transvaal Show, at the new "Southern Transvaal Show-grounds" off the main Johannesburg – Vereeniging Main Road.
 At that time Mrs. Muriel Arthur Walker was the Honorary Life President and Mrs. Copeland was still involved as an active committee member.
-The Show President Mr. G Keartland, known by his nickname 'Buller' wrote the following message in the Show's Prize List;
+The Show President was a Mr. G Keartland, better known by his nickname 'Buller'.

 In 2013 with the assistance of the Walkerville Chamber of Commerce the Agricultural Show was revived and was a great success.
 With a new format the show managed to combine the much loved livestock and homecraft exhibitions with a popular beer garden and modern entertainments.
 Young and old were once again enthralled by what Walkerville had to offer.

-Today the Show-grounds functions as a community centre, and home grounds for several other clubs and societies.
+Today the Show-grounds continue to function as a community centre, and home grounds for several other clubs and societies.
 The Agricultural Society continues to manage the grounds, hall and pub as well as be involved in several other community endeavours in Walkerville.
-We are the producers of the Community News, a popular publication that keep local residents informed, and often amused, about local events.
-We are also the custodians of this website.
 The Committee of volunteers that first gave of their time freely and enthusiastically will be proud to know that the committee of the 21st century has followed in their footsteps – giving their time freely and enthusiastically to retain and improve one of Walkerville's most valuable assets.
-And who knows, one of these days they may even decide to hold another Show!

 This delightful series of cartoon drawings were literally drawn on the backs of cigarette boxes and scraps of paper at the Deep South Pub, the official pub of the Walkerville Agricultural Society, by a certain 'Bob' (surname unknown), whom we suspect might be the same Bob referred to in "tales of old Walkerville".
 Local residents will surely recognise some of the characters as the resemblance is really remarkable.
 At the time the cartoons were considered rather risque for a publication as conservative as the "Show Brochure", but the Committee decided "print and be damned".
 The originals were framed and still hang in the Deep South pub till this day.